 Ordinary shares are classified as equity.
 Incremental costs directly attributable to the issue of new shares or options are shown in equity as a deduction, net of tax, from the proceeds.

 (I) Profits Reserve

-The profits reserve is made up of amounts transferred from current and retained earnings that are preserved for future dividend payments.
+The profits reserve is made up of amounts transferred from earnings that are preserved for future dividend payments.

 (m) Dividends